- Home

 Who is using cannabis?

-- About 11% of all Canadians aged 15 and older have used cannabis at least once in the past year.
+- About 27% of all Canadians aged 16 and older have used cannabis at least once in the past year, an increase from 25% in the previous survey.

 High on cannabis – what does that mean?